Skin Type 25 February 2026

 Harsh Skincare Products

-Underlying Skin Conditions
+Stress and Skin Conditions

 Signs You May Have Sensitive Skin

-• Frequent redness
+• Frequent redness or flushing.

-• Burning or stinging after applying products
+• Burning or stinging after applying products.

-• Skin reacting to weather changes
+• Skin reacting to weather or temperature changes.

 Building a Gentle Daily Routine for Sensitive Skin